How to Develop an Android App: All Points you Should Consider

 Hiring an in-house team is a viable option because it will give you full flexibility and control over the development process.

-However, budget is a major factor in this option because you’ll have to bear recruitment and office management costs, in addition to hardware, software, full-time wages and benefits.
+However, budget is a significant factor in this option because you’ll have to bear recruitment and office management costs, hardware and software for Android app development, full-time wages, and benefits.

 More importantly, you’ll have to produce documents and licenses and look into tax matters depending on your region of residence – state and country you are initiating this project.